SmezaG/ScheduledTasksFinder/README.md

+# Project Description

+The project aims to create a search tool that allows users to find, execute, and enable or disable scheduled tasks on a server from a local environment.
+It provides a user-friendly interface for managing scheduled tasks remotely without directly accessing the server.

 # Installation Guide

 This guide will help you set up the necessary environment to run the project.
 Follow the steps below for a successful installation.